KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 :guilabel:`Edit Timeline Marker` will allow you to edit the timeline marker label.

+.. .. versionadded:: 26.08 identify gaps in the timeline

-:guilabel:`Identify Gaps` will open a sub-menu to either including :guilabel:`All Tracks` or on the :guilabel:`Selected Track` to create timeline range marker where a gap/space exists.
+:guilabel:`Identify Gaps` will open a sub-menu to either including :guilabel:`All Tracks` or on the :guilabel:`Selected Track` to create timeline range marker where a gap/space in the timeline exists.

 :guilabel:`Go to Marker` will pop up a sub-menu with a list of your timeline markers and will move the timeline position marker to that guide.